MonashBioinformaticsPlatform/Single-Cell-Workshop/docs/index.md

 Monday and Tuesday, 13-14th of December

-## Using Cell Ranger, Loupe, Seurat, and Monocle
+## Day Two: Using Cell Ranger, Loupe, Seurat, and Monocle

-Day Two: conducted by the Monash Bioinformatics Platform, will cover how to extend analysis to contemporary third-party tools, Seurat and Monocle.
+This workshop, conducted by the Monash Bioinformatics Platform, will cover how to extend analysis to contemporary third-party tools, Seurat and Monocle.
 We will be walking through the 3K PBMC Dataset Tutorial and extend this to Monocle with some trajectory analysis.

 Important links: